sriramdasbalaji/AzurefunctionsBuildHOL/HOL/readme.md

      ![openproject](images/openproject.png)

-## Exercise 1:  Setup an Azure Function
+## Exercise 1:  Setup Azure Functions

- In this exercise, you will create an **Azure Function App** from the Azure portal and then you will add code by creating an **Azure Functions project** in Visual Studio.
+ In this exercise, you will create an **Azure Functions App** from the Azure portal and then add code by creating an **Azure Functions project** in Visual Studio.

 The [Azure Functions](https://azure.microsoft.com/en-in/services/functions/) created in this exercise will act as a switching proxy or mechanism to return different (discount) information based on the user logged in to the application.
-Although we have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.
+Although you have used a simple condition here, this could also use more complex rules which could potentially be hidden behind another web api call.

 1. Go back to the **Azure Portal**.
 Select the **+Create a resource** button found on the upper left-hand corner of the Azure portal, then select **Compute > Function App**.
           ![selectazurefunctionapp](images/selectazurefunctionapp.png)